 There are three main types of hardnecks: Rocamboles, Porcelain, and Purple Stripe.

 - Rocamboles tend to grow better in cold winter climates and produce large, tan or brown colored cloves, easily peeled skins, with a deep full-bodied flavor, considered by some to be the finest tasting garlic of all.
-The Rocambole we grow is Spanish Red.
+The Rocambole we grow is Turkish Red.

 Softneck varieties are those most commonly found in supermarkets because they have a longer shelf life than the hardneck varieties.
 Softnecks are the variety used to make garlic braids.
 You can recognize the softneck varieties by the papery white skin and the abundance of cloves, often forming several layers around the central core.
 These are the most adaptable garlics and will grow in a variety of climates.

 Softneck garlic is further broken down in two main types: Silverskin and Artichoke.

 - Silverskin type is the most common and easy to grow.
 We are pleased to offer you Silver White in this type.

 - Artichoke type is larger, may have fewer but larger cloves and a milder flavor.
 The bulb wrappers on the artichoke varieties are coarser than the silverskin and may have some purple blotches.
 At this time we do not have any Artichoke types available.